Posted On12 Mar 2018

 There are a wide variety of ATS products in the market, but they generally work the same way—they scan submitted resumes for the right keywords, as determined by the people that manage them.
 Say you’re applying for a job as a sales marketer, the ATS will check your papers for keywords like “sales enablement,” “ad agency,” “telemarketer,” and other such relevant terms.
 The ATS also tracks keywords that the company wants to avoid.
 For instance, if the company is looking for a sales manager, then the ATS will be on the lookout for words that signify inexperience, such as “subordinate” or “assistant.”

 As you can imagine, even if you’re qualified for the job, you can still have a reduced chance of getting hired, simply for not knowing the right keywords to use in your submitted documents.
-With this in mind, you need to know how to write your resume in ways that an ATS will approve.
-Here are five anti-ATS strategies that you need to employ to beat the system.
+With this in mind, you need to know how to beat Applicant Tracking System and write your resume in ways that an ATS will approve.
+How to beat Applicant Tracking System: here are five anti-ATS strategies that you need to employ to beat the system.

 1. Assess Yourself